priyomondal/RCS/README.md

 ## Run the following scripts

-- Extract training data and store in the data folder
+- Extract training data and store in the data folder by running the script img_extract.py in data/dataset folder

+- Run the scripts img_extract.py and sample_extract.py in data/dataset folder for the validation data

 - run model_training_dataset.py (mention the dataset)